shimna-puthanayil/shimna-puthanayil/README.md

 - 📍 I'm from Sydney

-- 🌱 I’m currently doing a course in coding ...
+- 🌱 I have completed a Bootcamp course for full stack developers from the University of Sydney in october 2023...

 - 🕸️ I am passionate about building websites